Xobb/hexahub/README.rst

-HexaHub: A coward's fork of OctoHub: Low level Python and CLI interface to GitHub
+HexaHub: A coward's fork of OctoHub: Low level Python and CLI interface to GitHub (Enterprise)
 =====================================================

 OctoHub is a Python package that provides a low level interface to the